 However, as time passes, you may notice your vehicle's fuel filter becoming contaminated by rust, moisture, and the by-products of fuel degradation.
 Your car's fuel filter is engineered to prevent such contamination from disrupting the fuel injector and other high-precision parts.

 Like other car filters, your fuel filter can get clogged over time, calling for immediate repair or replacement.

 The majority of the modern cars today have two air filters:

 As the name suggests, the cabin air filter filters the air coming into your car's cabin area.
 Thus, it assists in maintaining the quality of air inside your vehicle by filtering the harmful and unwanted pollutants like allergens and dust, before they reach your nostrils.

 Engine air filter

-The engine air filter of your car assists in filtering the dirt, dust, and other pollutants out of the engine before they reach the passenger compartment area.
+The air intake systems filter of your car assists in filtering the dirt, dust, and other pollutants out of the engine before they reach the passenger compartment area.
 Since your car's internal combustion engine requires air to function, your engine air filter plays a significant role in boosting the performance and efficiency of your vehicle.